Management

-Management is taught - both as a theoretical subject as well as a practical application - across different disciplines at colleges and universities.
-Prominent major degree-programs in management include Management, Business Administration and Public Administration.
+Management is taught — both as a theoretical subject and as a practical application — across different disciplines at colleges and universities.
+Prominent degree programs in management include Management, Business Administration, and Public Administration.
 Social scientists study management as an academic discipline, investigating areas such as social organization, organizational adaptation, and organizational leadership.
 In recent decades, there has been a movement for evidence-based management.

 Etymology

 The English verb manage has its roots in the fifteenth-century French verb mesnager, which often referred in equestrian language "to hold in hand the reins of a horse".
 Also the Italian term maneggiare (to handle, especially tools or a horse) is possible.
 In Spanish, manejar can also mean to rule the horses.
 These three terms derive from the two Latin words manus (hand) and agere (to act).

 The word management dates back to the 1590s, when it was first used to mean "the act of managing by direction or manipulation," formed from manage plus the suffix -ment.
 By the 1670s, it had also come to describe "the act of managing by physical manipulation."
-Later, in 1739, the word became increasingly used to refer to "a governing body" or "the directors of an undertaking collectively," a sense that originally applied to theaters.
+Later, in 1739, the word was increasingly used to refer to "a governing body" or "the directors of an undertaking collectively," a sense that originally applied to theaters.